vivianah/wids-predict-patient-survival/readme.md

    We ran three models plus resampling methods on our imputed dataset.

 5. Run __Step5_LGB_U_Hyperpara_Tuning.ipynb__ -
    We tuned hyperparameters of our finalized model.
+NOTE: Please DO NOT RUN the notebook beginning at the "Submit to Kaggle" portion as that is only for the purposes of our own validation.
+Thanks!

 6. Run __Step6_Probability Calibration.ipynb__ -
    We tried calibrating our probability threshold.